pearswj/plexweb/README.md

 # Plexweb

-A *simple* webinterface to control Plex Media Center using Cherrpy, Cheetah and Javascript.
+A *simple* webapp to control Plex Media Center using Cherrpy, Cheetah and Javascript to interface with the Plex HTTP API.

 Only handles TV Shows and Movies -- feel free to expand it!